Clastify logo

 Direct-current operation

-A cell in this topic is treated as a direct-current source: a source that drives charge round the external circuit in one direction only.
-Alternating-current circuits are not required here.
+A cell in this topic is treated as a direct-current source, meaning a source that drives charge round the external circuit in one direction only.
+Alternating-current circuits are not needed here.
 If a question says “cell” or shows a simple battery symbol, assume dc unless told otherwise.

 Chemical cells

-A chemical cell transfers chemical energy to electrical energy through chemical reactions at its electrodes.
-A primary cell is designed to be used until its reactants run out, then discarded.
-A secondary cell has discharge reactions that can be reversed during charging, so the cell can be used many times.
+A chemical cell is an electric cell that transfers chemical energy to electrical energy through chemical reactions at its electrodes.
+A primary cell is a chemical cell designed to be used until its reactants are depleted, then discarded.
+A secondary cell is a chemical cell whose discharge reactions can be reversed during charging, so it can be used many times.

-Chemical cells are portable, quiet and convenient.
-They can also provide steady dc without a mains supply, which makes them useful in situations where flexibility matters: small sensors, handheld devices, emergency lighting and transport applications.
-The trade-off is clear.
-Cells store only a finite amount of energy, add mass, may have limited lifetimes, and use materials that need to be mined, transported and recycled responsibly.
+Chemical cells are portable and quiet.
+They’re also convenient, since they can supply steady dc without mains electricity.
+That makes them useful when flexibility matters, such as in small sensors, handheld devices, emergency lighting and transport applications.
+The trade-off is clear enough: cells store a finite amount of energy, add mass, may have limited lifetimes, and use materials that must be mined, transported and recycled responsibly.

 Solar cells

-A solar cell is an electrical energy source that uses a photovoltaic material to convert electromagnetic radiation into electrical energy.
+A solar cell is an electrical energy source that converts electromagnetic radiation into electrical energy using a photovoltaic material.
 A single solar cell has a small emf, so practical panels connect many cells together to produce useful currents and voltages.

-Solar cells draw their input energy from the Sun, and no fuel is consumed while they operate.
-There are drawbacks too: the output depends on illumination, panels can be expensive to install, and storage is usually needed if energy is required at night or during poor weather.
+Solar cells draw their input energy from the Sun, and no fuel is consumed during operation.
+Their drawbacks matter too.
+Output depends on illumination, panels can be expensive to install, and storage is usually needed if energy is required at night or during poor weather.

 SourceMain advantagesMain limitations